OpenBubbles/site/quickstart.md

 :::: details Option B. From another OpenBubbles app (Mac hardware info only)

+The hardware info of a single Mac can be shared with **up to 20 friends** with the App.
+This method assumes you know someone who has already setup a self-hosted OpenBubbles instance, and is willing to share their Mac hardware info.

-1. Open OpenBubbles, then go to Settings -> Your Mac.
+1. On the other device, OpenBubbles and go to: Settings -> Your Mac.

-2. Scan the QR code on another device or share an activation link with your friend.
+2. Scan the QR code on another device with the OpenBubbles or share an activation link with your friend.

-If no code shows, the owner of the Mac has chosen to prevent further sharing.
+* If no code shows, the owner of the Mac has chosen to prevent further sharing during setup.

 ::::